 Start a Rewarding Career in Technology

-MTI College in Sacramento has programs that will train you to become a Technical Support Specialist in about 36 weeks.
+Campus, formerly MTI College, in Sacramento has programs that will train you to become a Technical Support Specialist in about 36 weeks.
 If you’ve always dreamed of a career in technology, our training program can give you the tech skills you need to build a stable future.

 After securing an entry-level tech support job, and gaining experience, a technical support specialist may advance to other positions if they so choose, such as database administrator, network administrator, or security specialist.
 Depending on what additional education, training, certifications, and hands-on experience you gain, the possibilities are quite limitless.